IntersectMBO/cardano-node/doc/stake-pool-operations/node_keys.md

 #### Creating keys for our block-producing node

 **WARNING:**
-You may want to use your __local machine__ for this process (assuming you have cardano-node and cardano-cli on it).
+You may want to use your __local machine__ for this process (you need cardano-node and cardano-cli on it).
 Make sure you are not online until you have put your __cold keys__ in a secure storage and deleted the files from you local machine.

 The __block-producing node__ or __pool node__ needs: